5 For Moses writes about the righteousness which is of the law, “The man who does those things shall live by them.”

 Ga 3:12, Yet the law is not of faith, but “the man who does them shall live by them.”

 The Old Testament sacrificial system taught the proper way of salvation.
 It was by atonement, by substitutional sacrifice.
-These sacrifices only pointed to the One who would fully paid for sins.
-The type cannot save but only the antitype.
+Old Testament sacrifices were only a type of the coming Antitype, the Lord Jesus.
+These sacrifices of type only pointed to the Messiah who would fully pay for sins.
+The type cannot save but only the Antitype.
 A symbol could never give eternal life to anyone.

 The person who chooses to go to heaven by keeping the law must keep them in every respect.